Emerge: High-Impact Practices at UWF

-Studies have shown that engaging practices within the classroom, such as team-based learning, can contribute to retention and help students reach the learning outcomes developed for the course.
-Beyond the classroom, students can find academic engagement with study abroad, service learning, and undergraduate research projects.Learn More
+Engagement within the classroom can contribute to retention and help students reach the learning outcomes developed for the course.
+Beyond the classroom, students can find academic engagement with study abroad, service learning, and undergraduate research projects.Make an Impact

 Emerge offers students an opportunity to participate in high-impact experiential learning activities and to develop professional and leadership skills desired by employers to contribute to and be successful in a 21st Century global society.Become an Emerge Scholar